foxpoint-se/promotion/docs/src/content/docs/how-to-use-ui-and-eel-together.md

 1. Open a web browser.
 1. Navigate to http://localhost:3000.
 1. Select "Go to ROS Bridge"
-1. If there are no backends to select, then press Add backend
+1. If there are no backends to select, then click "Add backend".
-  1. Name -> Type in some fancy name
+   1. Name -> E. g.
+"Ethernet".
-  1. Address -> localhost
+   1. Address -> `192.168.0.101`.
-  1. Press Add backend
+   1. Click "Add backend".
-1. Now that there is a backend to select press Use backend
+1. Now that there is a backend to select, click "Use backend".

 ## Shut down

 When you're done testing stuff, follow these steps to shut everything down properly:

-1. In the `Ground control 1` terminal, press `Ctrl C`
+1. In the `Ground control` terminal, press `Ctrl C`
-1. In the `Ground control 2` terminal, press `Ctrl C`
+1. In the `Remote to RPi 1` terminal, press `Ctrl C`
-1. In the `Remote to RPi` terminal, press `Ctrl C`
+1. In the `Remote to RPi 2` terminal, press `Ctrl C`
+   1. Then `dc down`
-1. In the `Remote to RPi` terminal, run `sudo shutdown -h now`
+   1. Then `sudo shutdown -h now`
 1. Kill the power to the Eel.
 1. Shut down your computer.